Arithmetic unique ergodicity for flat vector bundles: Introduction

-The \emph{quantum unique ergodicity} conjecture (QUE) of Rudnick-Sarnak \cite{MR1266075} asserts that for Riemannian manifolds of negative sectional curvature, all eigenfunctions equidistribute.
-Lindenstrauss \cite{MR2195133} solved the QUE for \emph{arithmetic surfaces} (AQUE), which carry additional symmetries called \emph{Hecke operators}.
-These operators commute with each other and with the Laplacian, so it is natural to consider the \emph{joint} eigenfunctions of the Laplacian and all Hecke operators, called \emph{Hecke-Maass forms}.
+The \emph{quantum unique ergodicity} conjecture (QUE) of Rudnick-Sarnak \cite{MR1266075} asserted that for Riemannian manifolds of negative sectional curvature, all eigenfunctions equidistribute.
+Lindenstrauss \cite{MR2195133} established arithmetic quantum unique ergodicity (AQUE).
+Arithmetic surfaces carry additional symmetries called \emph{Hecke operators}, and these operators commute with each other and with the Laplacian, so it is natural to consider the \emph{joint} eigenfunctions of the Laplacian and all Hecke operators, called \emph{Hecke-Maass forms}.
+The non-compact AQUE follows from combining \cite{MR2195133} with Soundararajan \cite{MR2680500}, which ruled out the escape of mass.

+In \cite{MR2838248, MR3615411}, Bismut-X. Ma-Zhang obtained the asymptotics of analytic torsions for a series of highly \emph{non-unitary} flat vector bundles, and this was further extended by the author \cite{MR4665497} for full asymptotic analytic torsions and by Puchol \cite{MR4611826} for asymptotic holomorphic torsions.

-In \cite[Theorems 1.3, 4.9]{Ma-Ma}, Ma-Ma established a \emph{uniform version} of QE for a certain series of unitary flat bundles (UQE).
-Later, a similar but weaker, non-uniform version of QE was also obtained by Cekić-Thibault \cite[Theorem 5.1.7]{cekić2024semiclassicalanalysisprincipalbundles}.
-In this paper, we prove the corresponding uniform QUE (UQUE) for arithmetic surfaces (AUQUE).
-Now we explain in detail.
+Inspired by the framework and technique of \cite{MR2838248,MR3615411,MR4665497,MR4611826}, in joint work with M. Ma \cite{Ma-Ma}, we introduced a \emph{uniform version} of QE for a series of \emph{unitary} flat vector bundles.
+In this paper, we prove the corresponding uniform QUE for unitary flat vector bundles on arithmetic surfaces.
+We now explain this in detail.